Gautham-8066/Learning-Suspension-control-in-vehicles/README.md

 Unsprung Mass: The wheel and tire.

-The Actuator (The Muscle): This is the "Active" part.
+The Actuator : This is the Active part.
 It’s a hydraulic or electric motor placed parallel to the spring that can push or pull the car body instantly.

 We describe the car's "state" at any microsecond using four variables: how much the suspension is stretched, how fast the body is moving, how much the tire is squished, and how fast the wheel is spinning.